anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter06.rst

 :cite:p:`xrally-kubernetes-full`, which iterates 10 times the mainline xrally-kubernetes :cite:p:`xrally-kubernetes` scenarios.

-At the time of writing, no KPI is defined in :ref:`chapters/chapter01:introduction` which would have asked for an update of the default SLA (maximum failure rate of 0%) proposed in Functest Kubernetes Benchmarking :cite:p:`functest-kubernetes-benchmarking`
+At the time of writing, no KPI is defined in :ref:`chapters/chapter02:architecture requirements` which would have asked for an update of the default SLA (maximum failure rate of 0%) proposed in Functest Kubernetes Benchmarking :cite:p:`functest-kubernetes-benchmarking`